FAQs

 Eligibility

-What kind of harms does the proposed Settlement cover?
+What kind of harms does the Settlement cover?

 Are claims related to medical treatment included?